Originally published Dec 14, 2017. Updated Sep 1, 2021.

 For many companies, especially those selling in diverse markets, an Amazon presence and a manufacturer-branded web shop are pieces of a healthy digital whole.
 The key is to find the channel that most suits a particular market and establish yourself in that channel—and integrate all digital sales channels to SAP ERP.
 That way, your ERP is the system of record.
 You avoid data duplication and heavy batch sync requirements between platforms.

-For example, you may decide that a commoditized product line should sell through a public marketplace like Amazon, while a specialized product line can succeed in your company-owned eCommerce store.
+For example, you may decide that a commoditized product line should sell through a public marketplace like Amazon, while a specialized product line can succeed in your company-controlled B2B eCommerce portal.
 Can you get sales data from both channels back into SAP?

 Yes—absolutely!
 Corevist integrates eCommerce to SAP via web services, regardless of channel.
-We can post eCommerce data to SAP in real time from your own web store, in batch from Amazon, or both.
-The result is an ERP system that houses all your eCommerce data, regardless of what channel it was sold through.
+We can post B2B eCommerce data to SAP in real time from your own web store, in batch from Amazon, or both.
+The result is an ERP system that houses all your B2B eCommerce data, regardless of what channel took the order.